dotis90/unity-2d-turned-based-rpg/README.md

 53. Inventory UI Scrolling
 54. Inventory System 2 - Selecting Pokemon to Use the Item on
 55. Using Items & Bug Fixes
+56. Using Items in Battle

 ### Upcoming

-56. Using Items in Battle (7/3 Sun)
 57. Implementing all Recovery Items (7/4 Mon)
 58. More Item Types (7/5 Tues)
 59. Fixing Bugs & Explaining How to Debug Issues (7/6 Wed)